IEC Health Insurance Options

 Your IEC health insurance must be valid for the entire intended stay in Canada.

 If your insurance policy is valid for less than your expected stay, you will get a work permit that expires at the same time as your insurance.
-You will not be able to extend your work permit if you receive a shorter work permit due to a shorter health insurance.
+In this case, you will not be able to extend your work permit later, even if your intended stay was longer.

-For example, if you show up at the border with a 3-month health insurance then you will receive a work permit for 3 months.
-That’s it, after 3 months you can return back home.
+For instance, if you arrive at the border with health insurance valid for only three months, you will be issued a work permit for exactly three months.
+That’s it, after three months you can return back home or look into other work permit options.

 What is the reason behind this strict requirement?